bebeal/vite-aws/README.md

 </div>

-Template for a A web server application deployed with a cost-effective scalable AWS architecture:
+Template for a web server application deployed with a cost-effective scalable AWS architecture:

 - Static content served via CloudFront distribution from S3
 - Serverless API endpoints using Lambda functions with Express routes for on-demand compute